Planar Channeling of 855 MeV Electrons in Silicon: Monte-Carlo Simulations: Definition of the Dechannelling Length

-To make a quantitative assessment of the particle dechanneling process, one needs a definition of the dechanneling length that would be suitable for the Monte Carlo approach.
+To make a quantitative assessment of the particle dechannelling process, one needs a definition of the dechannelling length that would be suitable for the Monte Carlo approach.

-Let $z_\mathrm{d1}$ be the point of the first dechanneling of the projectile.
-We define the quantity $N_\mathrm{ch0}(z)$ as the number of projectile particles for which $z_\mathrm{d1} > z$, i.e. this is the number of particles that passed the distance from the crystal entrance to the point $z$ in the channeling regime and dechannel at some further point.
-The length $L(z)$ is the average distance from the point $z$ to the first dechanneling point:
+Let $z_\mathrm{d1}$ be the point of the first dechannelling of the projectile.
+We define the quantity $N_\mathrm{ch0}(z)$ as the number of projectile particles for which $z_\mathrm{d1} > z$, i.e. this is the number of particles that passed the distance from the crystal entrance to the point $z$ in the channelling regime and dechannel at some further point.
+The length $L(z)$ is the average distance from the point $z$ to the first dechannelling point:

-The sum in the numerator of is taken over those projectiles for which $z_\mathrm{d1} > z$.
+The sum in the numerator is taken over those projectiles for which $z_\mathrm{d1} > z$.

 Generally speaking, $L(z)$ depends not only on $z$, but also on the angular distribution of the particles at the crystal entrance.
-Nonetheless, as it will be shown below, the kinetic theory of channeling suggests that, at sufficiently large $z$, $L(z)$ reaches an asymptotic value that depends neither on $z$ nor on the initial angular distribution.
+Nonetheless, as it will be shown below, the kinetic theory of channelling suggests that, at sufficiently large $z$, $L(z)$ reaches an asymptotic value that depends neither on $z$ nor on the initial angular distribution.

 From the solution of the diffusion equation (see, for instance, formula (1.38) in \cite{BiryukovChesnokovKotovBook}), one can obtain the following expression for $N_\mathrm{ch0}(z)$